-The following story is the second in a series of entries exploring Evan’s experience with his first job on a film set working as the 2nd Assistant Camera for “Ghosts Don’t Exist,” which is available on DVD as of today, September 7th.
+The following story is the last in a series of entries exploring Evan’s experience with his first job on a film set working as the 2nd Assistant Camera for “Ghosts Don’t Exist.”
 The series is divided into three parts: Pre-Production, Production and Aftermath.

 After wrapping on “Ghosts Don’t Exist,” my first priority was to reestablish contact with the rest of my friends.
 I had essentially dove head first into an aggressive production and managed to drop off the social radar while doing so.
 I hadn’t known what I was getting into that first day, but I sure knew that I had loved it by the day after.